Azure-Samples/communication-services-dotnet-quickstarts/IncomingCallMediaStreaming/Readme.md

 2. git clone https://github.com/Azure-Samples/Communication-Services-dotnet-quickstarts.git.

 ### Locally running the media streaming WebSocket app
-Run the media streaming WebSocket console application and tunnel it with ngrok using following command: ngrok http {port-number} --host-header="localhost:{port-number}"
+1. Go to IncomingCallMediaStreaming folder and open `IncomingCallMediaStreaming.sln` solution in Visual Studio Run the WebSocketListener project, copy the ngrok URl for "MediaStreamingTransportURI" configuration.

 ### Locally deploying the Incoming call media streaming app

-1. Go to IncomingCallRouting folder and open `IncomingCallMediaStreaming.sln` solution in Visual Studio
+1. Go to IncomingCallMediaStreaming folder and open `IncomingCallMediaStreaming.sln` solution in Visual Studio
 2. Open the appsetting.json file to configure the following settings

 	- ResourceConnectionString: Azure Communication Service resource's connection string.
 	- AppCallBackUri: URI of the deployed app service
 	- SecretValue: Query string for callback URL
-	- MediaStreamingTransportURI: websocket URL in format "wss://{ngrok-URL}"
+	- MediaStreamingTransportURI: websocket URL in format "wss://{ngrok-URL of media streaming WebSocket sample}"

 3. Run `IncomingCallMediaStreaming` project.
 4. Use postman or any debugging tool and open url - https://localhost:5001